BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/cloud-backup.md

 ## How it works

-The user’s wallet recovery data and channel states are backed up on their respective cloud storage provider.
+This wallet’s recovery data and channel states are backed up on their respective cloud storage provider.
 The [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) only needs to be backed up once.
 However, channel states need to be backed up frequently because they change every time this wallet sends or receives a payment; therefore, the channel state is backed up in the cloud automatically every time it is changed.

 If the user’s device is lost, stolen, or broken, they can use the backup from their cloud storage account to regain access to their funds.
 This could include common ones like Apple iCloud and Google Drive, open source ones like NextCloud, or even a [Lightning Wallet Server]({{'/guide/how-it-works/lightning-services/#backups' | relative_url}}).
 To learn more about the technical details, hop over to the [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) section on this topic.